Skip to main content

 Options trading used to be reserved for professional investors.
 But the simplification of platforms has really opened up the market — whether you wear suspenders and have three computer monitors on your desk or not.
 With options, you can do more than just buy or sell a stock.
 You can take a very specific position, like how much a stock will move and by when, and it costs you less than it would to buy the underlying stock.

 The big problem?
-Options are complicated.
-Of the record number of people have started trading options, a lot aren’t good at it.
-In fact, they downright stink.
-One study found that retail traders lost US$2.1 billion on options between November 2019 and June 2021.
+Options are complicated, and a lot of people are great at trading them.
+In fact, they downright stink: one study found that retail traders lost US$2.1 billion on options in less than two years.
 We don’t want you to stink at trading options.
-That's why we put together a list of the the most common mistakes options traders make.
-If you know them, you can avoid them.

 Mistake #1: Forgetting you can lose it all